Triad (organized crime): Southeast Asia

-Triads were also active in Chinese communities throughout Southeast Asia.
+Triads are also active in Chinese communities throughout Southeast Asia.
 When Malaysia and Singapore (with the region's largest population of ethnic Chinese) became crown colonies, secret societies and triads controlled local communities by extorting protection money and illegal money lending.
 Many conducted blood rituals, such as drinking one another's blood, as a sign of brotherhood; others ran opium dens and brothels.

 Remnants of these former gangs and societies still exist.
-Due to government efforts in Malaysia and Singapore to reduce crime, the societies have largely faded from the public eye (particularly in Singapore).
+Due to government efforts in Malaysia and Singapore to reduce crime, the societies have largely faded from the public eye (particularly in Malaysia).

 Triads were also common in Vietnamese cities with large Chinese (especially Cantonese and Teochew) communities.
 During the French colonial period, many businesses and wealthy residents in Saigon (particularly in the Chinatown district) and Haiphong were controlled by protection-racket gangs.

 With Vietnamese independence in 1945, organized crime activity was drastically reduced as Ho Chi Minh's government purged criminal activity in the country.
 According to Ho, abolishing crime was a method of protecting Vietnam and its people.
-During the First Indochina War, Ho's police forces concentrated on protecting people in his zone from crime; the French cooperated with criminal organisations to fight the Viet Minh.
+During the First Indochina War, Ho's police forces concentrated on protecting people in his zone from crime; the French cooperated with criminal organizations to fight the Viet Minh.
 In 1955, President Ngô Đình Diệm ordered the South Vietnamese military to disarm and imprison organized-crime groups in the Saigon-Gia Định-Biên Hòa-Vũng Tàu region and cities such as Mỹ Tho and Cần Thơ in the Mekong Delta.
 Diem banned brothels, massage parlours, casinos and gambling houses, opium dens, bars, drug houses, and nightclubs, all establishments frequented by the triads.
 However, Diệm allowed criminal activity to finance his attempts to eliminate the Viet Minh in the south.
 Law enforcement was stricter in the north, with stringent control and monitoring of criminal activities.
 The government of the Democratic Republic of Vietnam purged and imprisoned organized criminals, including triads, in the Haiphong and Hanoi areas.
 With pressure from Ho Chi Minh's police, Triad affiliates had to choose between elimination or legality.
 During the Vietnam War, the triads were eliminated in the north; in the south, Republic of Vietnam corruption protected their illegal activities and allowed them to control US aid.
 During the 1970s and 1980s, all illegal Sino-Vietnamese activities were eliminated by the Vietnamese police.
 Most triads were compelled to flee to Taiwan, Hong Kong, or other countries in Southeast Asia.